Within the Villainess: Anime

 An anime adaptation was announced on May 30, 2025.
+It was later confirmed to be a television series that will be produced by Roll2 and directed by Yoshihisa Iida, with Hiroyuki Yoshino handling series composition, Reiko Nagasawa designing the characters, and Shūji Katayama composing the music.
+It is set to premiere in 2027.

 Reception

 The manga adaptation was nominated for the eighth Next Manga Awards in the digital category in 2022 and was ranked 20th.
 The manga was also nominated for the ninth edition in 2023 and was ranked 9th.
 The manga was also nominated for the Web Manga General Election 10th Anniversary Edition in 2023, and was ranked 5th.
 The manga was nominated for the same award the following year and was ranked 3rd.
 The manga was also ranked eighth in AnimeJapan's "Manga We Want to See Animated" poll in 2025.
+The manga, alongside Orizuru and Host to Shachiku, was ranked eighth in the 2026 edition of Takarajimasha's Kono Manga ga Sugoi! guidebook's list of the best manga for female readers.